 We maintain detailed records of the time we spend on each client’s case.
 Our firm sends out monthly invoices detailing the legal services rendered to the client, so you should be able to look at your invoice and know immediately what work was done on your case.
 Records are kept by each attorney and our staff bills on the basis of tenths of hours.
 Thus, a one-half hour consultation would be listed as: “conference with client – .5”.
 You will be billed for all time spent on your case including, but not limited to, conferences, telephone calls, emails, correspondence, witness interviews, pretrial discovery, depositions, mediation, trial preparation, document drafting, pleadings, negotiations, legal research, court time, as well as travel to and from locations away from our office.

 In most cases, in addition to legal fees, other expenses are incurred as a result of the representation, including administrative expenses for things such as copies, faxes, trial notebooks, exhibits, parking fees, as well as other outside costs such as service fees to the sheriff, filing fees at the courthouse, mediator fees, expert witness fees, etc. The firm charges an administrative fee equal to three percent (3%) of the client’s total legal fees incurred during each invoice period.
 This administrative fee represents costs incurred for such expenses as photocopying, facsimile transmissions, miscellaneous supplies such as trial notebooks, client file set up fee, litigation administrative materials such as exhibit markers, legal research, standard postage for mailings, and parking fees.
 Court filing fees, process server fees, private investigative fees and expenses, court reporter fees for recording and transcribing depositions, expert witness fees, and any other expenses incurred during the representation by the firm by an outside vendor are billed at cost directly to the client.
-A detailed listing of the firm’s expenses follows for your review.

 Upon the rendering of your billing invoice each month, you may be required to replenish the initial deposit and pay the balance of any statement remaining unpaid after the funds already on deposit are depleted.
 If your case is resolved and you have funds remaining in trust, then we will refund to you any balance remaining in our trust account, which is not needed to satisfy the balance of your account with the firm.